In

 Humidity

-The most humid month in Luang Prabang is August, with an average relative humidity of 89%.
+August is the most humid month, with an average relative humidity of 89%.

 Rainfall

-The month with the most rainfall in Luang Prabang is August, when the rain falls for 19 days and typically aggregates up to 289mm (11.38") of precipitation.
+August is the month with the most rainfall in Luang Prabang.
+Rain falls for 19 days and accumulates 289mm (11.38") of precipitation.

 Daylight

-In Luang Prabang, the average length of the day in August is 12h and 47min.
+In August, the average length of the day is 12h and 47min.

 Sunshine